JungHunOh/AWS_ICLR2025/README.md

 <img src='./images/Figure1.png' width='1200' height='240'>

-For detailed descriptions on the proposed method and experimental results, please refer to the paper.
+For details on the proposed method and experimental results, please refer to the paper.

 ## Dataset preparation
 ### CIFAR100